 While the Mercedes GLA may have many SUV-inspired styling cues – the roof rails, the body mouldings finished in black plastic, the chunky bumpers – under the skin, it’s almost identical to the A-Class.
 This helps it to feel more car-like than anything else here, with the added bonus of boasting a smoother ride than the car on which it’s based.

 Cabin quality is as fine as you’d hope for from a Mercedes (and on a similar level to the Evoque) and the engine choices both perform strongly and return impressive fuel economy.
 Those in a hurry can pick for the unhinged GLA 45 AMG which, thanks to a 4.8 second 0-62mph time, is a match for even the most potent Porsche Macan.

 While the BMW X3 is the German firm’s most obvious alternative to the Range Rover Evoque, the X4’s sportier appearance makes it the more exclusive choice.
-From the driver’s seat, the X4 feels much the same as the X3 – the same well-made dash, the same endlessly adjustable driving position.
+From the X4’s driver’s seat, it feels much the same as the X3 – the same well-made interior, the same endlessly adjustable driving position.
 In the back, cabin and boot space have been traded for a coupe-like profile.

 It’s great to drive, with intuitive steering and an agile yet balanced feeling through corners.
 The three diesel engines are more potent than those found in the Evoque, too.

 Put the Range Rover Evoque in our car configurator to see how much carwow could help you save.
 For more options, head over to our deals page or, if you still need help picking you next car, check out our car chooser.